siranchao/Web322-app/README.md

 This a private repo for the web application designed for Web322

-Student Name: Siran Cao \n
+Student Name: Siran Cao
-Student ID: 159235209 \n
+Student ID: 159235209
-Email: scao34@myseneca.ca \n
+Email: scao34@myseneca.ca
-Section: NBB \n
+Section: NBB